Federal probe sought for Buffett's mobile home unit

 Last month, the Maryville, Tennessee-based company “categorically and adamantly” denied discriminating against borrowers, and defended the practices of two lending arms, Vanderbilt Mortgage and Finance Inc and 21st Mortgage Corp.

 “Race and ethnicity are never considered in pricing or structuring our loans,” the company said.
-Clayton also said it does not tolerate discrimination against its workers.
+Clayton added that it does not tolerate discrimination against its workers.

 As of Sept.
 30, Clayton borrowers were current on roughly 95 percent of their loans, Berkshire has said.

-Buffett did not respond on Wednesday to an email request for comment sent to an assistant.
+Buffett did not immediately respond on Wednesday to a email request for comment sent to an assistant.

-At Berkshire’s annual meeting last May, Buffett said he made “no apologies whatsoever” about Clayton’s “exemplary” lending.

 Berkshire bought Clayton for $1.7 billion in August 2003.